+As noted, during the COVID-19 health emergency, we will be using new virtual tools to ensure that citizens' voices are being heard as part of our meetings.
 We thank citizens for their support as we try innovative approaches to keep us all connected even as we separate to stop the spread of COVID-19.

-For more information on these opportunities contact:
+For more information contact: